LiliMeng/KD_Tree_Simple/README.md

  Beis, J. S. and Lowe, D. G.  Shape indexing using approximate nearest-neighbor search in high-dimensional spaces.

- Test Method:
+ Running Method:
- Put data files, .h file, and .cpp file in one folder and run on the .cpp file
+ Put data files, .h file, and .cpp file in one folder and run the .cpp file